Remington College-Mobile Campus

 |# Full-Time Students||518 students||1,004 students|

 |% American Indian/Alaskan||-|

 Source: 2016 (or latest year available) IPEDS

 - Remington Colleges' programs are designed to be academically sound and relevant to the needs of both students and employers.
 Programs of study are developed only in areas that are expected to have high demand for skilled workers in the coming years.
 All Remington College campuses are nationally accredited.
 Remington College is a small school.
 There are no 500-student lecture halls here.
 Classes are small; in most cases fewer than 25 students per class, sometimes more, but more often, less.
 This makes it possible for our instructors to give more attention to each student.
 Remington College campuses provide laptop computers to students for some Associate degree programs.
 Laptop computers are not provided in all Associate degree programs.
 Remington College — Mobile Campus offers Bachelor and Associate Degrees or Diplomas.
 Training Programs offered at Mobile Campus includes Medical Assisting, Medical Insurance & Coding, Pharmacy Technician, Computer Networking Technology, Criminal Justice (Associate), Electronics & Computer Technology and Operations Management.
 Remington College is accredited by the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT) to award degrees and certificates.

-- The nearest community college to Remington College-Mobile Campus is Virginia College-Mobile (0.5 miles away).
+- The nearest community college to Remington College-Mobile Campus is Fortis College-Mobile (3.7 miles away).